ANaka/wachrs/README.md

 ## Action Surface Fitting Code
-This repository contains the Python implementation for the "action surface" analysis described in the manuscript "WAChRs are excitatory opsins sensitive to indoor lighting."
+This repository contains the Python implementation for the "action surface" analysis described in the manuscript [WAChRs are excitatory opsins sensitive to indoor lighting](https://www.biorxiv.org/content/10.1101/2025.09.12.675947v1.full).
 The code facilitates the fitting of optogenetic response data to a function of both light intensity and wavelength.

 ## The Action Surface Model
 Our model characterizes an opsin's activation profile across a two-dimensional input space of irradiance (intensity) and wavelength (spectrum).
 It achieves this by modulating the dose-response relationship with a spectral sensitivity function.